AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 ## Metadata best practices

-The following best practices are recommend to make it easier to add metadata to your streams:
+The following best practices are recommended to make it easier to add metadata to your streams:

 - It is easiest to explicitly add metadata to streams and, whenever possible, OSIsoft recommends you add metadata this way.
 - In situations where streams are created from an external source and you cannot explicitly include metadata fields but you are able to establish a naming pattern for stream names, adopt and apply a naming pattern that can be used with metadata rules. <!-- What are the characteristics of a naming pattern that can be used with metadata rules? -->